iZettle/api-documentation/pusher-api/user-guides/create-subscriptions.md

 ## Step 5: Prevent webhook requests timeout
 Webhook requests time out 10 seconds after the Pusher API sends the events to the destination URL on your server.

 To avoid webhook requests failing, configure your server to handle them as soon as possible.
-So that the destination URL can respond to the Pusher API before the timeout occurs.
+This way, the destination URL can respond to the Pusher API before the timeout occurs.
 A best practice is to handle webhook requests in the background.

 To handle webhook requests in the background:
 1. Insert webhooks in a queue.